 The strategy was launched in November 2013 and transitioned to the Sustainable Funds Group in October 2016.
-The strategy invests in global companies which generally have a stock market value of at least USD 3 billion, and are positioned to benefit from and contribute to sustainable development.
+The strategy invests in global companies which generally have a stock market value of at least USD 3 billion, and are positioned to contribute to, and benefit from sustainable development.

 1 April - 30 June 2021